95th Wing: Tanker Operations at Goose Air Base

 In August 1966 the wing was redesignated as the 95th Strategic Wing and moved to Goose Air Base, Newfoundland and Labrador, Canada, where it replaced the 4082d Strategic Wing.
 The 4082d was organized by SAC on 1 April 1957 as a Major Command controlled (MAJCON) wing and assigned to the 45th Air Division when SAC took over Goose from Northeast Air Command.
 The 4082d controlled forward deployed bombers and tankers.
 As the host USAF organization for Goose Bay it was assigned the 4082d Air Base Group (later 4082d Combat Support Group) and the 4082d USAF Hospital.

 In order to retain the lineage of its MAJCON 4-digit combat units and to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its MAJCON strategic wings and to activate Air Force Controlled (AFCON) units, which could carry a lineage and history.
 The 95th Wing supported SAC's KC-135 alert tanker forces in eastern Canada and the North Atlantic.
 The wing also provided logistic support for northern radar sites in Canada.
 In June 1974 the wing was awarded an Air Force Outstanding Unit Award for fighting a forest fire which threatened to spread to the station's fuel storage tanks.

-Goose Air Base was transferred to the Canadian Department of Transport as Goose Bay Airport.
-The Canadian Government had previously shared responsibility for the operation of the airport with the United States Air Force.
+Goose Air Base was transferred to the Canadian Department of National Defense as CFB Goose Bay.
+The Government of Canada had previously shared responsibility for the operation of the airport with the United States Air Force.
 In 1975 the Canadian government informed the United States that the Air Force's lease on Goose Bay Airport would not be renewed when it expired on 30 June 1976.
-The wing phased down for inactivation, closing most USAF operations at Goose Bay Airport between January and September 1976.
+The wing phased down for inactivation, closing most USAF operations at Goose AFB between January and September 1976.